Intersectionality: definitions, videos, and links

 - Patricia Hill Collins’ Black Feminist Thought, published in 1990, developed similar ideas, and is sometimes also credited as coining the term.
 Her 2015 talk on Sharpening Intersectionality’s Critical Edge is more theoretical than some of the other links, but still very approachable.
 [Once again, you may need to visit the Youtube site to see the captions.]

-- Ange-Marie Hancock’s Intersectionality: An Intellectual History is a deep dive into the background of intersectionality’s histories, genealogies, and meanings — including a lot of attention to precursor work by bell hooks, Audre Lourde, Cherríe Moraga, Gloria E. Anzaldúa, and others.
+- Ange-Marie Hancock’s Intersectionality: An Intellectual History is a deep dive into the background of intersectionality’s histories, genealogies, and meanings — including a lot of attention to precursor work by bell hooks, Audre Lourde, Cherríe Moraga, Gloria E. Anzaldúa, the Combahee River Collective, and others.
 Jennifer Nash’s detailed review in Hypatia is a good overview.

 - And speaking of bell hooks, her public dialog with Laverne Cox at New School (from 2014), is as insightful as it is entertaining.